nanostics/wisconsin-bca-azure/tests/endpoint/README.md

 ### Running

+This file runs automatically when it detects changes to any files related to the endpoint.
+See [.github/workflows/test-endpoint.yml](../../.github/workflows/test-endpoint.yml) for more details.

-Make sure you are in the root of the repository.
+To run this yourself, make sure you are in the root of the repository.

 ```bash
 export SUBSCRIPTION_ID=2676283c-665b-4d2f-bf73-2c380edf47d9